apache/johnzon/src/site/markdown/index.md

 -->
 # Apache Johnzon

-Apache Johnzon is a project providing an implementation of JsonProcessing (aka jsr-353) and a set of useful extension for this specification like an Object mapper, some JAX-RS providers and a WebSocket module provides a basic integration with Java WebSocket API (JSR 356).
+Apache Johnzon is a project providing an implementation of JsonProcessing (aka JSR-353) and a set of useful extension for this specification like an Object mapper, some JAX-RS providers and a WebSocket module provides a basic integration with Java WebSocket API (JSR-356).

 ## Status

 Apache Johnzon is a Top Level Project at the Apache Software Foundation (ASF).
-It fully implements the SON-P_1.1 (JSR-353) and JSON-B_1.0 (JSR-367) specifications.
+It fully implements the JSON-P_1.1 (JSR-353) and JSON-B_1.0 (JSR-367) specifications.

 ## Get started